MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirement-business-central.md

 ---
-title: System Requirements for Microsoft Dynamics NAV 2018
+title: System Requirements for Business Central 2018
-description: This article provides the specifications of minimum hardware and software requirements to install and run Microsoft Dynamics NAV 'TENERIFE'.
+description: This article provides the specifications of minimum hardware and software requirements to install and run Business Central.
 author: jswymer
 ms.custom: na
 ms.date: 08/08/2018